 "The U.S. Food and Drug Administration today approved Breo Ellipta (fluticasone furoate and vilanterol inhalation powder) for the long-term, once-daily, maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary di"...

-The drug substance is a white to off-white non-hygroscopic powder with a melting point of 160°C water and hexane, sparingly soluble in ethanol and freely soluble in acetone.
+The drug substance is a white to off-white non-hygroscopic powder with a melting point of 160°C. It is practically insoluble in water and hexane, sparingly soluble in ethanol and freely soluble in acetone.

 DALIRESP is supplied as white to off-white, round tablets, embossed with “D” on one side and “500” on the other side.
 Each tablet contains 500 mcg of roflumilast.

 Each tablet of DALIRESP for oral administration contains the following inactive ingredients: lactose monohydrate, corn starch, povidone and magnesium stearate.